Adapted Wasserstein Barycenters of Gaussian Processes: Example: Autoregressive Processes

 The column decomposition (Proposition \ref{prop:decomp}) gives an intuitive explanation.
 The barycenter problem decouples into independent Bures--Wasserstein problems for each noise column, one per time step.
-The $AR(1)$ property requires consistency across columns ($\widebar{L}_{t,s}/\widebar{L}_{t-1,s}$ independent of $s$), but since the columns are optimized independently, no mechanism enforces this structural constraint.
-In particular, for $T = 2$ the condition is trivial (only one ratio to check) and the barycenter is always $AR(1)$, while for $T \geq 3$ it generally fails. \end{remark}
+The $AR(1)$ property requires consistency across columns ($\widebar L_{t,s}/\widebar L_{t-1,s}$ independent of $s$), but since the columns are optimized independently, no mechanism enforces this structural constraint.
+In the positive-coefficient setting above, for $T = 2$ the condition is automatic because there is only one ratio to check, whereas for $T \geq 3$ it may fail. \end{remark}